Ubiquitous Indoor Fine-Grained Positioning and Tracking: A Channel Response Perspective: Taxonomy of State-of-the-Art

 \subsubsection{Model-based Approaches}

-Learning-based solutions can achieve very high accuracy at the cost of labor-intensive data collection and labeling.
-Comparatively, the model-based approaches, as shown in Fig.~\ref{fig:MethodCat}, establish the explicit mathematical model from the channel response to the location, which are more physically interpretable.
-Furthermore, the model-based algorithms also do not have the generalization problem as in the learning-based approaches, which are attractive from the perspective of real-world implementation.
+Learning-based solutions can achieve very high accuracy at the cost of labour-intensive data collection and labelling.
+Comparatively, the model-based approaches establish the explicit mathematical model from the channel response to the location, which are more physically interpretable.
+Furthermore, the model-based algorithms do not have the generalization problem as in the learning-based approaches, which are attractive from the perspective of real-world implementation.

 \textbf{Intermediate geometrical metrics}: Within this framework, the distance-, angle-, and velocity-related metrics are estimated from the channel response via the super-resolution parameters estimation algorithms, \textit{e.g.}, MUSIC, SAGE, RiMAX, etc. Then these intermediate geometrical metrics are used for positioning and tracking.
-Representatively, SpotFi was proposed based on COTS Wi-Fi devices \cite{Kotaru2015}.
-The AoA of the multipath propagation was estimated from the CSI first, then the AoA of a direct link was obtained using a filtering method.
-Besides, there are also many works on channel response-based ranging for BLE, UWB, etc. Due to the high-ranging resolution of UWB, multipath-assisted localization has attracted attention by exploiting the ToF estimates of both LoS and the specular multipath reflections.
-Generally, given the prior knowledge of the floor plan or within the simultaneous localization and mapping (SLAM) framework \cite{Witrisal2016}, the fixed but unknown virtual anchors' locations (the mirrored positions of the physical anchors relative to the flat surfaces) can be obtained.
-In this way, positioning accuracy can be enhanced via the increasing spatial diversity of more (virtual) anchors.
-Likewise, the AoA of the virtual anchors can also be used for positioning enhancement if multiple antennas are available at the transmitter or receiver.
+Specifically, SpotFi was proposed based on commodity Wi-Fi devices \cite{Kotaru2015}.
+The AoA of the multi-path propagation was estimated from the CSI first, then the AoA of a direct link was obtained using a filtering method.
+Due to the high-ranging resolution of UWB, multi-path assisted localization has attracted attention by exploiting the ToF estimates of both LoS and the specular multi-path reflections.
+Generally, given the prior knowledge of the floor plan or within the simultaneous localization and mapping framework \cite{Witrisal2016}, the fixed but unknown virtual anchors' locations can be obtained.
+Such this, positioning accuracy can be enhanced via the increasing spatial diversity of more (virtual) anchors.